 Location: Pass Lake, ON

-This is a classic Sleeping Giant Trail.
-It is a former logging road and the trail is wide and gently rolling.
-The trail to Tee Harbour is often biked or skied and there is a picnic area and a few camp sites as well.
 Tee Harbour is named for the T-shape of the land.
-Tee Harbour has a natural sandy bay excellent for swimming and the rock shelf of the T is fun to explore.
+When you arrive at Tee Harbour you will find a natural sandy bay excellent for swimming and the rock shelf of the T is fun to explore.

 The hike begins at Kabeyun Trail-head at the SW corner of the parking lot.
-Follow the sign posts to stay on the path to Tee Harbour as you come to the junctions of various trails such as Sawyer Bay and the Sea Lion.
-There will be a sign posted to let you know you have reached the Tee Harbour Picnic Area.
-Behind the picnic area there is a trail that leads to the rocky section of the T.
+Follow the signposts to stay on the path to Tee Harbour as you come to the junctions of various trails such as Sawyer Bay and the Sea Lion.
+There will be a sign to let you know you have reached the Tee Harbour Picnic Area.
+Behind the picnic area, there is a trail that leads to the rocky section of the T.